Teddyp14/Teddy-Peterschmidt-Portfolio/README.md

 ## Known Bugs

-* The photo in the "About me" section is not responsive to changes in viewport size.
-I plan to adjust the CSS to include responsiveness.
+* The photo in the "About me" section should have rounded corners.
+I am working on editing the CSS so that the padding does not interfere with the radius.

 ## License